Best student tablet in 2024: our top picks tested and rated

 If you can afford something a little nicer, the iPad Air is a great choice for college students since it offers you most of the value of the fancier iPad Pro at a much cheaper price.
 If you prefer Android, I'd point you towards the OnePlus Pad instead.

 Read on for our full list of the best student tablets you can find right now.
-And if you do want to save a few bucks, be sure to check our guides to the best tablet sales and iPad deals!
+And if you do want to save a few bucks, check out our Black Friday tablet deals throughout the holiday shopping season for big savings!

 The quick list